gumaerc-testorg/16.90-spring-2014/content/pages/numerical-methods-for-partial-differential-equations/upwinding-and-the-cfl-condition/_index.md

 {{< tableclose >}}

-This is graphically depicted in Figure [2.16]({{< baseurl >}}/resources/soldepftcs).
+This is graphically depicted in Figure {{< resource_link 6ae2bbcc-341c-d9f3-ea72-604dc4fdc5b6 "2.16" >}}.
 This numerical scheme has no inherent directionality as it uses a derivative approximation that is centered, taking equal (magnitude) weights from nodes to the left and right.

 ![The graph, generated using the Forward Time-Central Space method, shows points at intersections of the x and y axes, which all refer to one centered derivative approximation.]({{< resource_file 6ae2bbcc-341c-d9f3-ea72-604dc4fdc5b6 >}})